indieDevVXIUudzQDb/Casper-NFT-Marketplace/README.md

 Using Next.js for marketplace users to interact with.
 A rust Market contract to interact with the Casper CEP47 protocol.

+## Implemented
+- static front end on Nextjs
+- some contract implementation - see below for details

 ## TODO
 ### Front end
 - Deploy front end